 - lung scarring

 - bronchial cancer

 Therefore, if you struggle with lung disease as a result of military asbestos exposure, it is a good idea to ask your doctor about pulmonary lavage, as you may be a good candidate, particularly if your disease is severe and is causing you great distress in your everyday life.
 They will be able to let you know if this procedure is suitable for you after a thorough examination of your lungs.
-Lastly, it is important to know that pulmonary lavage can also be used as a diagnostic tool for people with a history of asbestos exposure, as when the saline solution is drained from your lungs, it will reveal the amount of asbestos fibers you have in your lungs, thereby determining how severe your lung disease is.
+Lastly, it is important to know that pulmonary lavage can also be used as a diagnostic tool for people with a history of asbestos exposure, as when the saline solution is drained from your lungs, it will reveal the number of asbestos fibers you have in your lungs, thereby determining how severe your lung disease is.